FACTBOX-Not so Merry Christmas looms for coronavirus-hit Europe

 GREECE

-Restaurants, courts and schools will be closed until Jan.
-7, with a curfew in place from 9 pm to 5am and restrictions of movement between regions to stay in place also until next month, the government said on Dec.
+Hair salons and bookstores will reopen during Christmas, other restrictions continuing until Jan.
+7, with a curfew in place from 9 p.m. to 5 a.m. and restrictions on movement between regions until next month, the government said on Dec.
 7.

+It added that churches would open for the Christmas and Epiphany masses on Dec.
+25 and Jan.
+6, with a limited number of worshippers.

+France will lift its stay-at-home order on Dec.
+15 and replace it with a nightly curfew, which will be waived for Christmas Eve.

 HUNGARY